Enforcement and Compliance, International Trade Administration, Department of Commerce.

 FOR FURTHER INFORMATION CONTACT:

 On January 4, 2005, the Department published the Order in the Federal Register.
-On June 2, 2014, the Department received a request on behalf of Elements International Group LLC (“Elements”) for a changed circumstances review to revoke, in part, the Order with respect to certain shoe cabinets.
+On April 10, 2015, the Department received a request on behalf of Olollo, Inc. (“Olollo”) for a changed circumstances review to revoke, in part, the Order with respect to certain bed bases.

-On July 15, 2014, we published the Initiation Notice in the Federal Register.
+On June 1, 2015, the Department published the Initiation Notice for the requested changed circumstances review in the Federal Register.

-Because the statement submitted by Petitioners in support of Elements' Request did not indicate whether Petitioners account for substantially all of the domestic wooden bedroom furniture production, in the Initiation Notice, we invited interested parties to submit comments concerning industry support, as well as comments and/or factual information regarding the changed circumstances review.
+Because the statement submitted by Petitioners in support of Olollo's Request did not indicate whether Petitioners account for substantially all of the domestic wooden bedroom furniture production, in the Initiation Notice, the Department invited interested parties to submit comments concerning industry support for the revocation in part, with respect to certain bed bases, as well as comments and/or factual information regarding the changed circumstances review.
+No parties commented.

 Scope of the Order